 What is Payday Super?

-Currently, employers are required to pay superannuation contributions quarterly.
-Under the new rules, employers will need to pay super at the same time as each payroll cycle.
+Currently, employers are generally required to pay superannuation contributions at least quarterly.
+Under the new rules, employers will need to pay super in line with each payroll cycle so that contributions are received by the employee’s nominated fund within 7 business days of payday.
+There are some exceptions, including for the first contribution for a new employee.

 For example: